Nortech-ai/nortech-python/docs/index.md

 ### DeriverSchemaDAG

-Schema for a deriver schema DAG.
+Pydantic model for a deriver schema DAG.

 **Attributes**: